openstack-infra/system-config/doc/source/running-your-own.rst

 =============

 #.
 Manually boot a machine or VM with 2G+ of ram to be the puppetmaster.
-   Average memory consumption is between 1GB-1.5GB with random peaks around 2GB for puppetdb and ruby processes.
+   Average memory consumption is between 1GB-1.5GB.

 #.
 Clone the CI config repository and adjust it as necessary.
 Avoiding forks
    and overriding the default config from Infra is a good practice to